She Shed for Sale: Everything You Need to Know before You Choose

 - Crafts and hobbies.
-If you plan to pursue a craft or hobby in your she shed, be sure to add storage space and supplies.
+If you plan to pursue a craft or hobby in your she shed or office shed, be sure to add storage space and supplies.
 Planning a lot of reading?
 Add bookshelves.
 Planning to hammer, saw, and glue?
 Create a nook of tools, well organized.
 Are you a painter?
 Put in an easel, storage for points, and a stack of different sized canvases.
-Planning to create a she shed office?
+Planning to create a she shed office or office shed?
 Make sure you install electrical so you can charge electronics, run your printer, and so forth.

 - Decorations.
 When you walk into your she shed you should immediately feel amazing and happy.
 It should be a place of relaxation, inspiration, and joy.
 This means that every item that enters the shed should elicit a positive, emotional reaction from you.
 Cover the walls in artwork, old record albums or CDs, canvases, interesting fabrics – anything that you have collected or found that makes you feel good.
 Choose hardware for doors, cabinets, etc. that feel and look nice.
 Choose fabrics that match the mood you are trying to convey.